December 18, 2020

 Should a Christian support the Black Lives Matter Movement?

 Black Lives Matter began in 2013 as a protest against separate police shootings of two young, Black men.
 The phrase “Black lives matter” has many facets.
 It represents a slogan, an organization, and a social and political movement.
-The organization and movement advocate for non-violent civil disobedience in protest against incidents of police brutality and racially motivated violence against Black people.
+The stated purpose of the organization and movement is to advocate for non-violent civil disobedience in protest against incidents of police brutality and racially motivated violence against Black people.

 We agree with the statement that “Black lives matter.”
 In fact, all human lives matter to God, who created all mankind in His image and gave His only Son that all might have eternal life (John 3:16, 2 Peter 3:9).
 While this is true, merely countering with the truth that “all lives matter” can seem insensitive to those who are feeling the sting of racial injustice.
 When used properly, the statement that Black lives matter can convey a compassionate concern for people who are hurting without diminishing the value of other people.
 It would be similar to saying to a friend, “you matter to me.”